‘Star Wars: Episode 8’ Rumor: A Dark Jedi To Finally Be Introduced

 According to speculations, whoever Del Toro will portray, may he turn out to be a criminal or someone who has done some really bad things, will play a huge role in the efforts of the Resistance to take down the First Order in Star Wars: Episode 8 – The Last Jedi.

-Fans will remember that in the past, it was revealed that Finn (John Boyega) will take on a bigger role in helping the Resistance by going in undercover missions.
+Fans will remember that in the past, it was revealed that Finn (John Boyega) will take on a bigger role in helping the Resistance by going on undercover missions.
 He will work with the character of Kelly Marie Tran in doing so.

 It is being said that one of the missions the tandem will take on in Star Wars: Episode 8 – The Last Jedi is breaking Del Toro’s character out of the Canto Bight prison.